Mission: Impossible (1966 TV series): Plan

 The episode then depicted the plan being put into action with clockwork precision.
 This almost always involved elaborate and often multiple deceptions.

 William Read Woodfield and Allan Balter served as story consultants for the first two seasons.
 According to White, Woodfield and Balter relied heavily on the Maurer book The Big Con for their inspiration.
 Hence, Briggs/Phelps became the "grifter-in-charge", Rollin Hand and Cinnamon Carter were highly effective "ropers", and Barney Collier and Willy Armitage were experts at building or equipping "big stores".

 Certain team members, as masters of disguise, impersonate the target or someone connected to the target using facial prosthetics (realistic latex face masks) and make-up.
 A few early season episodes showed the painstaking creation and application of these masks, usually by Rollin Hand.
 This was later omitted as the audience presumably became familiar with the team's methods.
 In the 1980s revival, the mask-making process involved a digital camera and computer, and was mostly automatic.
 In most cases, the guest star would play the role of both the original and the agent-imposter (ostensibly Rollin, Paris, or Casey).
 Some impersonations are done with the explicit cooperation of the person being impersonated.
 In some cases, the same actor playing the IMF agent also portrayed the person to be impersonated; this most frequently occurred during Martin Landau's tenure on the series, notably in the pilot, or supplied the voice of the person being impersonated by dubbing.
 Most episodes included a dramatic "reveal" (also referred to as the "peel-off") near the end of the episode, in which the team member would remove the mask.

 Bona fides would be created to aid infiltration of the target government or organization.
 Various other technological methods were used, as well.
-Telephone or radio calls were often rerouted, so the team could answer them.
+Telephone or radio calls were often rerouted so the team could answer them.
 Faked radio or television broadcasts are common, as are elevators placed under the team's control.
 In some missions, a very elaborate simulated setting is created, such as a fake train or plane journey, submarine voyage, aftermath of a major disaster, or even the take-over of the United States by a foreign government.
-The IMF convinces their target that several years had passed while the target was in a coma or suffering from amnesia, in a particularly elaborate ploy used on more than one occasion.
+The IMF convinces their target that several years have passed while the target was in a coma or suffering from amnesia, in a particularly elaborate ploy used on more than one occasion.
 In another instance, the IMF even convinced its target, an aging mobster (played by William Shatner) that time has somehow been turned back more than 30 years, and he is a young man again.